 According to a pair of new studies, the answer seems to be yes.
 They found that simply greeting or expressing thanks to bus drivers leads to enhanced feelings of happiness and well-being.

-Happiness via positive social interactions
+Happiness via positive social interactions: just saying hello can be enough

 The research project consisted of two separate studies.
 In the first, a sample of 856 commuters reported how often they usually greet or thank their shuttle drivers.
 The commuters also indicated how often they have neutral conversations with the drivers, such as asking questions about the commute itself.
-In addition, they answered questions about their overall life satisfaction (via the aptly named Satisfaction with Life Scale), and reported how often they experience feelings such has happiness, cheerfulness, and calm.
+In addition, they answered questions about their overall life satisfaction (via the aptly named Satisfaction with Life Scale), and reported how often they experience feelings such as happiness, cheerfulness, and calm.

 The second study focused on the subjects’ sense of well-being (“positive affect”) immediately after interacting with the shuttle drivers.
 This study consisted of 265 commuters, evenly split between men and women, with an average age of 22.
 Whereas the first study recruited participants via e-mail, the second used commuters “in the field.”